;

 1 million

-By 2030, we aim to produce enough lithium to supply the manufacturing needs of about 1 million EVs a year.
+By the first half of the 2030s, we aim to produce enough lithium to supply the manufacturing needs of about 1 million EVs a year.

 Low Carbon Solutions